MOOCXINGSH/Traffic-Sign-classifier/README.md

 ![image](./resources/turn_right_softmax_bar.png)

-### For the image sign yield
+### For the image sign yield...(Correctly Predicted)
-For the first image, the model is absolutely sure that this is a yield sign (probability of 1.0), and the image does contain a yield sign.
+The model is absolutely sure that this is a yield sign (probability of 1.0), and the image does contain a yield sign.
 The top five soft max probabilities were

 | Prediction         	|     Probability	        					|
 |:---------------------:|:---------------------------------------------:|